 On rare occasions, a third step may be required if a faculty member determines that he/she cannot provide a reasonable accommodation because they believe that it does fundamentally or substantially modify course, program or degree standards.
 The provision of reasonable accommodations and services due to disability cannot fundamentally alter the nature of the course, program, or event.
 In the rare event that this does occur, the instructor, student, and disability counselor will meet to seek a possible resolution.

 Where Can I Apply?

 It is the intent of NPC to work toward full compliance with the Americans with Disabilities Act, the Rehabilitation Act of 1973/Section 504, and the Americans with Disabilities Act Amendments (ADAA) of 2008 to make their facilities accessible to students, staff, and visitors and to make the various instructional programs accessible to all people, or to provide reasonable accommodation according to the law.
 It is the policy of NPC that no individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, and advantages or accommodations at the College.

 If a student believes that they have been denied a valid accommodation or has any questions regarding accessibility compliance please first contact the Disability Services Office for possible guidance.
 If your concern cannot be resolved John Tucker, Dean of Students has been designated to handle inquiries/concerns related to NPC’s Disability compliance.
-Mr Tucker’s office is located in Room 252 of the Gerald Fisher Campus Center Building.
+Mr Tucker’s office is located in Room 243 of the Student Commons Building.